 Edge of dock levelers are a great cost-effective option if your facility only has infrequent delivery or shipping needs and doesn’t require a full loading dock system.
 These docks are fixed to the edge of the loading dock and are equipped with a metal lip that you pull over and rest on top of a truck’s trailer.

-Vertical dock levelers are not recessed into the concrete and are stored in a vertical position.
+Vertical dock levelers are not recessed into the concrete and are stored vertically.
 They sit on top of the concrete and are affixed to one side of a pit and extend to reach the bed of the truck safely.
 These types of levelers are gaining in popularity because they are easy to clean and maintain, and there is quick access to the machine’s ‘guts.’
 Vertical dock levelers also allow the truck driver to keep the trailer doors closed while backing into the loading dock, protecting the cargo from hazardous outdoor environments.
 They also allow for the dock door to seal against the loading dock pit floor for a better, more energy-efficient seal.

 Overhead Door